Student welfare in each house will provide support in three main areas:

 Student welfare provides focussed support and guidance for students/families who are struggling to cope or that may have concerns.
 This area forms a large part of our work and some of the issues that students may need help with are as follows;

 |Understanding and managing feelings/emotions

-Parents and students can request support directly at school or by the student welfare email for each house;
+Parents and students can request support directly at school or by the student welfare email for each Year group;

 If more intensive support is required the team can access multi agencies through the process of completing a Common Assessment Framework (CAF) form or single agency referral.
 Some of the agencies we work with are as follows;